Freedeck/marketplace-repository-php/README.md

 # marketplace-repository-php

+## Slightly Deprecated Method

+This method is still, and will continue to be supported by Freedeck **COMPANION** (NOT THE LAUNCHER) until it's full release.
+Until documentation, or a help repository is made, you may view [releases.freedeck.app/index.json](https://releases.freedeck.app/index.json) 's file to understand how Repository v2 works.

+## Anyways...

 This is the official unofficial Marketplace repository script!
 All you need to do is throw "repository.php" in a folder, setup your downloads (can be in downloads folder if you wish), then add to Freedeck!